zpliulab/MetalBind/README.md

 ### 2. Prepare PDB files and dataset directory

 All PDB files of 13 kinds of Metal-binding proteins and their embeddings are uploaded to (https://doi.org/10.5281/zenodo.17529681).
-Download the Dataset.rar, move it to MetalBind/ and then unzip.
+Download the Dataset.zip, move it to MetalBind/ and then unzip.

 ### 3. Preprocessing: build surface point clouds and features